 The presence of the green carpeting and repetition of shapes in patterns and furniture combined with the harmonious color theory used throughout the house allow the home’s decor to all feel related, creating a pleasing effect.

 The circular bathtub in the master dressing room is gloriously over the top.
-Not only is this a round tub with a very cool faucet (that looks to be similar to this atomic faucet I recently spotted on Ebay), but holey cow — those mirrored tiles, that chandelier, the candles.
+Not only is this a round tub with a very cool faucet, but holey cow — those mirrored tiles, that chandelier, the candles.

 Then there is the wallpaper in this bathroom.
 Hippy dippy flower power acid trip — in the 1980s.
 Pam is in love, which does not surprise me as I suspect she is a flower child at heart.
 Also of note: Is that a mid century jewelry Christmas tree on the wall? waaaaant